matijapiskorec/archlinux-usb/ssh.md

 ssh -D<PORT> <HOST>
 ```

 In your browser go to manual proxy settings and setup proxy.
+In Firefox go to network settings, add `127.0.0.1` as proxy address, port `<PORT>` and select `SOCKS5` as protocol.
 This is great for connecting from public places as SSH is encrypted and safe.
 You can also use it if the webpage does not allow connection from outside of certain network.
 You have to setup GatewayPorts on client to make it work.

 Poor's man VPN.
 We have to be root on both machines:
 ```